Watch an exclusive new trailer for the 'Meet Me In The Bathroom' documentary

-A new trailer has been shared ahead of the upcoming UK release of the acclaimed documentary, Meet Me In The Bathroom.
+A new trailer has been shared ahead of the upcoming Australia and New Zealand release of the acclaimed documentary, Meet Me In The Bathroom.
 Watch it exclusively on NME above.

-- READ MORE: The Strokes, LCD Soundsystem and the New Golden Age of New York music – an interview with Lizzy Goodman

-Finally hitting UK cinemas on March 10, Meet Me In The Bathroom is an immersive journey through the game-changing New York music scene of the early ’00s, following bands like The Strokes, Yeah Yeah Yeahs, Interpol and LCD Soundsystem.
+Finally hitting cinemas across Australia and New Zealand from March 16, Meet Me In The Bathroom is an immersive journey through the game-changing New York music scene of the early ’00s, following bands like The Strokes, Yeah Yeah Yeahs, Interpol and LCD Soundsystem.

 Set against the backdrop of 9/11, the film tells the story of how a new generation of artists kick-started a musical rebirth for New York City that reverberated around the world – and is based upon rock journalist Lizzy Goodman’s celebrated 600-page oral history of the scene from 2017.